 Android Phones and tablets have a built-in feature that you can use to back up your files, including your calendar, Chrome, Contacts, Gmail, and more, to your own Google account directly.
 You can then restore them to any Android device anytime and from anywhere.

 Because of the convenience, it is popular with many Android users.
-By the way, when you run out of 15 free storage space of Google cloud, you can expand the area by upgrading the storage plan on your Google account.
+When you run out of 15 free storage spaces of Google cloud, you can expand the area by upgrading the storage plan on your Google account.

 Note: The process of backing up an Android phone to Google may vary slightly, depending on the manufacturer of your device.Backup and Restore Android Phones or Tablets Data

 - 7 Solutions to Fix Steam Voice Chat not Working in Windows 10

 - 15 Ways to Fix Download Pending Error in Google Play Store

 - How to Download Videos From Discord – 2 Easy Ways

 - 8 Ways to Fix; Unfortunately TouchWiz Home has Stopped Error Easily

 Once you provide Google's permission to access and backup your data, the following type of data can be saved to Google cloud servers to backup and restore Android phones or tablets' data.